May 18: Meet the Orchestra - James MacDonald, Principal Horn

 April 30, 2021

 James MacDonald is a freelance professional French Horn player, educator, and conductor from Ontario, Canada who has enjoyed many successes in a wide variety of musical activities over many years of music making.
-He continues (29 years now) as principal horn with the Mississauga Symphony Orchestra, and also plays with the Ontario Philharmonic, an orchestra based in Durham region just east of Toronto, where he lives in the town of Port Perry.
-As well, James occasionally works with the orchestras of Brantford, Kingston, Hamilton, Canadian Opera Company, the Toronto Concert Orchestra, Salon Orchestra, Toronto Philharmonia, and several more.
+He continues as principal horn with the Mississauga Symphony Orchestra (29 years), and also plays with the Ontario Philharmonic, an orchestra based in Durham region just east of Toronto, where he lives in the town of Port Perry.
+James occasionally works with the orchestras of Brantford, Kingston, Hamilton, Canadian Opera Company, the Toronto Concert Orchestra, Salon Orchestra, Toronto Philharmonia, and several more.
 In 2000, the Radio Orchestra of Frankfurt invited him to tour seventeen cities of Japan, and across Germany.
 In the Czech republic James has performed with the Zapadocesky Symphony of Maniansky Lazny.

 An alumnus of the Boss Brass (6 Junos, 2 Grammy Awards, and a dozen recordings and many tours over 26 years), James currently works with the Rex Hotel Orchestra, which in 2011 won a Juno award for the CD “Our First Set”.
 Countless other recordings include film music, television shows, and commercials over many years in the studios of Toronto.
 Throughout his lengthy career, James has also performed in pit orchestras for Toronto runs of popular Broadway musicals.